overpathz/discordPythonBot/README.md

 ## Development

-The project contains 3 .py files
+The project contains 3 .py files (with bot commands)
 - admin.py - bot commands for admins, at the beginning of the method it checks whether the user is an admin
 - user.py - commands that can be used by default users
 - service.py - helpful methods (perform various checks, contain frequently used code blocks,